m-hou/Chess-Analysis/README.md

 Find a pgn file online from a game database.
 I would recommend [FICS Games Database](http://ficsgames.org/download.html) as the data from this source is very clean.

 Step 2: Clean up PGN files
-Download `pgn-extract.exe` from the repository resources and run it with cmd or terminal to clean up the PGN files.
+Download `pgn-extract.exe` (link in the contributors section) and run it with cmd or terminal to clean up the PGN files.

 Here are the commands I use: